abdullahabduljabbarab/clearance-federation/README.md

 ![CLEARANCE Instructor Station federation panel with all four wires enabled](docs/img/federation_panel.png)

 *All four wires running against the same running sim.
-DIS emitting 686 packets/sec to multicast 224.0.0.1:3000, DDS + RTI publishing on domain 0, HLA federate joined to `CLEARANCE` federation via OpenRTI's `rtinode.exe` at `127.0.0.1:14321`.
+DIS emitting 686 packets/sec to multicast 224.0.0.1:3000, Fast DDS publishing on domain 0 and Connext on domain 1, HLA federate joined to `CLEARANCE` federation via
+OpenRTI's `rtinode.exe` at `127.0.0.1:14321`.
 Each wire independently start/stop-able from the panel with a start button, stop button, status dot, and live rate counter.*